Hugo-loio/lasap/README.md

-# dapp

-A data structure and post-processing python package.
-The data is stored in a parquet format with specific labeling.

-Although the post-processing is done in python, the data structures can be created in other languages.
-To achieve this goal I provide functions that generate the parquet tables in other languages with the intended format for the python package.
+# lasap (labeled array storage and post-processing)

+This package provides interfaces in different languages for data structures with a series of labeled multi-dimensional arrays.
+It utilizes the Apache Parquet file format for data storage and transmission between different languages.
+It also provides post-processing functions for the data, e.g. averaging over a label (key), implemented in python.

-Currently only Julia is supported.
+Currently only Python and Julia are supported.

+**Disclamer:** This package is mostly intended for personal use and is not documented.

 ## User dependencies

-### Python
+**Python**

 * Numpy
 * Pandas
 * PyArrow

-### Julia

-* DataFrames
+**Julia**

 * OrderedCollections